Immigration Resources for Families and Community » Know Your Rights | Immigration Resources for Families & Community

 • REMAIN SILENT and not answer any questions from immigration agents

-• NOT SIGN ANY PAPERS without first talking with an attorney
+• DO NOT SIGN ANY PAPERS without first talking with an attorney

 • TALK TO AN ATTORNEY at your own expense